 how to use open shelves in your child’s playroom or homeschool space

-You have probably seen beautiful pics of open shelving for kids while scrolling through social media.
+Have you seen beautiful pics of open shelves for kids while scrolling through social media?
 Why do parents opt for open shelving rather than cabinets or other ways of hiding all the stuff?
 Open shelving is a fundamental element of a Montessori-inspired environment as it allows children easy access to materials while promoting organization and autonomy.
-Here’s how you can use open shelving effectively in your homeschool or playroom.
+Here’s how to use open shelving effectively in your homeschool or playroom.

 1. montessori-inspired homeschool or playroom means easy access to the eye and the hand